Istanbul Property: Your Real Estate Company and Expert

 - Istanbul: Property in Istanbul creates the most popular and attractive real estate market in Turkey.
 From residences and villas to commercial units, Istanbul apartments offer a wide range of property options.

 - Bursa: Bursa, located close to Istanbul, has great opportunities for those who want to buy cheap apartments in Bursa.

 - Antalya: Real estate in Antalya is foreigners’ top choice in Turkey when it comes to holiday homes.

-- Alanya: Following Antalya, Alanya has numerous real estate options for those looking for an excellent holiday destination.
+- Alanya: Following Antalya, Alanya real estate has numerous options for those looking for an excellent holiday destination.

 Who can Buy Real Estate in Turkey?